 - Sugar: Though it's tempting to get your sugar fix from artificial sweeteners, they can leave you running to the bathroom.
 Our bodies don't absorb artificial sweeteners correctly, so they suck water into the intestinal system.
 Because this water doesn't get absorbed back out, it results in watery stools.
 A teaspoon of sugar is only 16 calories, so skip the fake stuff and replace it with the real thing to solve artificial sweetener-related diarrhea.

 - B.O.A.T.: To start your day off right, make sure your breakfast is packed with fiber-rich foods.
 B.O.A.T. stands for bananas, oatmeal (especially steel-cut), applesauce and toast (whole grain).
 Eating these four foods is a sure-fire way to stay regular.

 A Answers (1)

-Mehmet Oz, MD, Cardiology, answeredSmall changes to your diet can have a big impact on your digestive health and your trips to the bathroom.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredSmall changes to your diet can have a big impact on your digestive health and your trips to the bathroom.
 Find out which foods will keep you going regularly.
 Don't let a trip to the bathroom leave you frustrated.
 Try these helpful tips on how to keep your gastrointestinal (GI) tract in tip-top shape: